 She appreciates all forms of creative writing and is especially excited to read poetry written by queer folks.
 Her favorite authors at the moment are Ross Gay, Cynthia Dewi Oka, Natalie Diaz, and Anne Carson.
 In her spare time, she dreams of fresh fruit, home-baked bread, and the queer future resting just over the horizon.

 Hi!
-My name is Sarah Chapman (she/her) and I am a student at Bryn Mawr College.
-I love to write poetry and short stories, draw, play music, and I am on the field hockey team.
+My name is Sarah Chapman (she/her) and I am a Creative Writing Major at Bryn Mawr College.
+I love to write poetry and short stories, draw, play music, and I am on the field hocky team.
 I am currently studying creative writing at Bryn Mawr.

 Social Media Manager